AoDev/css-byebye/README.md

 Description
 ------------

-It's very simple: pass him a list of selectors that you want to exclude and it will remove them and the associated rules from your CSS.
+It's very simple: pass a list of selectors that you want to exclude and it will remove them and the associated rules from your CSS.

 I've found some cases where this approach is easier than using more powerful tools like uncss.
 Use what's best for you and give some feedback :)